How The Robert Indiana Love Sculpture Won Hearts Worldwide

 The Story Behind the LOVE Sculpture

-Throughout his career, Robert Indiana has been exploring the American experience and identity, employing everyday objects and language.
-For his use of hard-edge painting, bold colors, and popular imagery, he has been often associated with Pop Art; however, the artist has always rejected the label.
+Throughout his career, Robert Indiana explored the American experience and identity, employing everyday objects and language.
+For his use of hard-edge painting, bold colors, and popular imagery, he was often associated with Pop Art; however, the artist always rejected the label.

 Integrating non-art materials, ordinary language, and commercially-inspired graphic designs with more traditional elements of art, the artist has been producing works with many levels of personal and political meaning, often dark and critical.
 Merging the look of Pop with Minimalism and the wordplay of Concrete Poetry, he influenced every text-based artist since.